mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 This week had more chaos on the work-front but I was able to absorb it at the expense of some mobility and a walk.

+The weather was mostly clear (but below seasonal) too.

 ![A Saturday coffee stop before heading up to Thetis Regional Park](/assets/jpg/IMG_3978-977x550.jpeg Patron Parking, The Nest Cafe)

 ## SUNDAY JAN 16 🌧